strapi/documentation/docusaurus/docs/dev-docs/deployment/digitalocean.md

 1. [Install PostgreSQL on Ubuntu 22.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-22-04) (Through **Step 4** - Creating a New Database).

   Complete the steps to [install PostgreSQL](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-22-04#step-1-installing-postgresql), [add a user](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-22-04#step-3-creating-a-new-role) and [create a database](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-22-04#step-4-creating-a-new-database).
-It is suggested (though not required) that to use the same credentials specified during project setup for the sake of simplicity.
-You can view these in the local `.env` file for the project.

 2. In order to connect to a PostgreSQL database with Strapi, it needs either to have a password, or specifically state there is no password by noting an empty string.